FRRouting/frr/doc/developer/lists.rst

    .. note::

-      The ``Z_find()`` function is only available for lists that contain unique items (i.e. ``DECLARE_XXX_UNIQ``.)
-This is because on a list containing non-unique items, more than one item may compare as equal to the item that is searched for.
+      The ``Z_find()`` function is only available for containers that contain unique items (i.e. ``DECLARE_XXX_UNIQ``.)
+This is because on a container with non-unique items, more than one item may compare as equal to the item that is searched for.

 .. c:function:: const itemtype *Z_const_find_gteq(const struct Z_head *, const itemtype *ref)
 .. c:function:: itemtype *Z_find_gteq(struct Z_head *, const itemtype *ref)

-   Search the list for an item that compares greater or equal to ``ref``.
+   Search the container for an item that compares greater or equal to ``ref``.
 See :c:func:`Z_find()` above.

 .. c:function:: const itemtype *Z_const_find_lt(const struct Z_head *, const itemtype *ref)
 .. c:function:: itemtype *Z_find_lt(struct Z_head *, const itemtype *ref)

-   Search the list for an item that compares less than ``ref``.
+   Search the container for an item that compares less than ``ref``.
 See :c:func:`Z_find()` above.